-All selectees, including family members, must be issued by September 30, 2019.
-Under no circumstances can the Department of State issue DVs or approve adjustments after this date, nor can family members obtain DVs to follow-to-join the principal applicant in the United States after this date.
+All selectees, including family members, must be issued visas by September 30, 2020.
+Under no circumstances can the Department of State issue DVs nor can USCIS approve adjustments after this date, nor can family members obtain DVs to follow-to-join the principal applicant in the United States after this date.